Structural models for policy-making: Coping with parametric uncertainty: Structural models for policy-making

-The maximin criterion and minimax regret rule are two common alternatives favoring actions that work uniformly well over all possible parameters in the confidence set.
-This approach departs from as-if optimization, which only considers a policy's performance at a single point in the confidence set.
-The maximin decision \citep{Wald.1950,Gilboa.1989} is determined by computing the minimum utility for each policy within the confidence set and choosing the one with the highest worst-case outcome.
+The maximin criterion and minimax regret rule are two common alternatives that favor actions that work uniformly well over all possible parameters in the uncertainty set.
+This approach departs from as-if optimization, which only considers a policy's performance at a single point in the uncertainty set.
+The maximin decision \citep{Gilboa.1989, Wald.1950} is determined by computing the minimum utility for each policy within the uncertainty set and choosing the one with the highest worst-case outcome.
 Stated concisely,